Doctoral Internship in Health Service Psychology

 Interns complete a day a week on the Adult Inpatient Psychiatry Service (this is an elective rotation for Child interns).
 They function as members of an interdisciplinary team that is led by the staff psychiatrist, which includes psychologists, nurses, social workers, occupational therapists, recreational therapists, medical students, and resident physicians.
-Interns participate in team rounds, where they provide updates and recommendations for patients with serious and persistent mental illness (and often co-occurring addictions).
-Interns also provide group and individual interventions to patients during this rotation and receive additional training in empirically supported treatments (e.g., motivational interviewing, illness management and recovery, etc.).
+Interns participate in team rounds, where they provide updates and recommendations for patients with serious and persistent mental illness and often co-occurring addictions.
+Interns also provide group and individual interventions to patients and receive additional training in supported treatments (e.g., motivational interviewing, illness management and recovery, etc.).

 Partial Hospital Program (PHP)

-PHP provides short-term (usually three weeks) of structured daily programming for patients who are experiencing acute symptoms of mental illness but do not require psychiatric hospitalization.
-Patients served present with diverse diagnoses, needs, and backgrounds.
-Most of the treatment occurs in group format, including psychotherapy as well as CBT skills, psychoeducation, occupational therapy, and recreational therapy groups.
+PHP provides short-term, usually three weeks, of structured daily programming for patients with acute symptoms of mental illness but do not require psychiatric hospitalization.
+Patients have diverse diagnoses, needs, and backgrounds.
+Most of the treatment occurs in a group format, including psychotherapy as well as CBT skills, psychoeducation, occupational therapy, and recreational therapy groups.
 Interns co-lead a daily therapy group during their time with this service.

 Primary Care Behavioral Health (PCBH)